tscheffert/dotfiles/notes/dotfiles-ideas-and-todo.md

   - Use FFPRobe to make sure everything is okay with the header
   - Use FFMPEG to check for errors:
   - `ffmpeg -v error -i $FILENAME -f null -`

+## Zsh

+- Change `zsh/windows` to be unique per PC, I don't have the same utilities installed on every PC in the same way

+## PowerShell

+- Get Custom hotkeys like ctrl+u clearing line
+- Make profile PSReadline aware
+  - Are we using it?
+(Yes I think so?)
+  - Set the history file path somewhere better